musselwhizzle/Focus-Points/README.md

 <br>

-Installing
+Installation
 --------
 **Installation steps**
-1. Download _**source code.zip**_ from [latest release](https://github.com/musselwhizzle/Focus-Points/releases/latest) (go to the bottom of that page to find the download link).<br>A file named _**Focus-Points-[plugin version].zip**_ will be downloaded to your computer.
+1. Download **source code.zip** from [latest release](https://github.com/musselwhizzle/Focus-Points/releases/latest) (go to the bottom of that page to find the download link).<br>A file named **Focus-Points-[plugin_version].zip** will be downloaded to your computer.<br>  _MAC users_: According to your macOS preferences the zip file will be automatically unzipped.

-2. Unzip this file and inside the extracted content locate the folder **focuspoints.lrplugin**
+2. If needed, unzip this file.
+Inside the extracted content locate the plugin folder **focuspoints.lrplugin**

-3. Move this folder to where you'd normally kept your Lightroom plugins.<br>Hint: if you don't know this folder, the Plugin Manager will show you (see next step)
+3. Move this folder to where you'd normally kept your Lightroom plugins.<br>Hint: if you don't know this location, the Plugin Manager will show you (see next step).<br>
+_MAC users_: if you have to navigate into the content of the „adobe lightroom classic.app", use the control-click and choose  „show package content“.

-4. Open Lightroom and go to File -> Plug-in Manager.
-Then click the "Add" button and select the folder
+4. Open Lightroom and go to File -> Plug-in Manager.<br>
+_Windows_: Click the "Add" button and select the plugin.<br>
+_MAC_: In case of you'd copied the plugin to the default LR-plugin location, the new plugin is already listed - activate it.
+Otherwise Click on the „Add“ button and select the plugin.

 Once installed, select one or more photos and invoke the plugin via
 * Library -> Plug-in Extras -> Show Focus Point, or